-Enrichment: Create and hand out enrichment items to the small cats and other small animals.
+Enrichment Class and Red Level Certification: Create and hand out enrichment items to the small cats; lynx and smaller and other small animals.

-Operant Training: Reward desired behaviors of the small cats and other small animals using clicker training.
+Operant Training Class and Red Level Certification: Reward desired behaviors of the small cats and other small animals using clicker training.

 Cougar Cleaning: Protocol and techniques for cleaning the cougar enclosures.

 Small Cat Feeding Certification: Certification in a second feeding section and continuation of feeding first certified section.

 Special Tour Guide: Guidelines for leading the tour guide portion of the Feeding Tours

 Yellow Level Enrichment Certification: Create and hand out enrichment items to the cougars